 - Fix water leaks immediately to keep mold from growing

 - Use a dehumidifier to keep your house dry

 - Check mold counts on televised or online weather reports

 Mold is persistent and can be found anywhere, so no matter how much effort you make to reduce it, if you do have a mold allergy, you may still find yourself suffering with symptoms at any time.
 Thankfully, an over-the-counter allergy relief medication like FLONASE Allergy Relief Spray can help.

-The FLONASE range relieves your worst allergy symptoms – including nasal congestion, plus sneezing, runny nose and itchy, watery eyes* – by helping to block six allergic substances, while most allergy pills only block one**.
+The FLONASE range relieves your allergy symptoms, including nasal congestion, plus sneezing, runny nose and itchy, watery eyes.
+FLONASE products help block six allergic substances, while most allergy pills only block one.*